apache/servicecomb-website/_posts/2017-07-17-tracing-with-servicecomb.md

 Now we should be able to see Zipkin homepage with a few traced services.
 ![zipkin homepage]({{ site.url }}{{ site.baseurl }}/assets/images/tracing.1.png){: .align-center}

 If we choose manager and click Find Traces button, some traces will be displayed.
-Please don't mind the system performance being not very good, since we are running so many services in docker on a laptop manufactured in 2012.
+Please don\'t mind the system performance being not very good, since we are running so many services in docker on a laptop manufactured in 2012.
 ![traces of manager service]({{ site.url }}{{ site.baseurl }}/assets/images/tracing.2.png){: .align-center}